 Free Cone Day at Ben & Jerry's

-April 10, 2018, is Ben & Jerry's Free Cone Day, where you can go into any location in Montreal (there are three) and get a free scoop of your favorite flavors between noon and 8 p.m.
+Ben & Jerry's Free Cone Day, is when you can go into any location in Montreal (there are three) and get a free scoop of your favorite flavors between noon and 8 p.m.

 Ben & Jerry's has long been an American favorite, and this fair trade company celebrates each year by giving out their tasty treats for free!
 Unlike an alarming chunk of chocolate products purchased in North America today, Ben & Jerry's has ethical business practices and ethically sources the sugar, vanilla, coffee beans, and bananas used in its ice creams.